Articles in this section

 Please note: The information you see will depend on the type of object you are viewing.

-2. In the lower-right corner, you’ll find selectable tabs to help you quickly navigate to further details related to or linked to that object.
+2. In the lower-right corner, you’ll find clickable tabs to help you quickly navigate to further details related to or linked to that object.

 2022-12-14_09-53-04.jpg

-Please note: The tabs you see will depend on the object you are viewing.
+Please note: The tabs visible may vary slightly depending on the object being viewed.

-3. In the lower-left corner, there are buttons to play the latest version of that object, display the available Actions or Publish files using Connect.
+3. In the lower-left corner, there are buttons to play the latest version of that object, launch available Actions or Publish files using Connect.

 2022-12-14_09-54-09.jpg